 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Forensic Science Technicians in California is $78,319 annually, or $37.65 hourly.
-The median wage for Forensic Science Technicians in San Diego County is $77,842 annually, or $37.42 hourly.
+The median wage in 2016 for Forensic Science Technicians in California was $78,319 annually, or $37.65 hourly.
+The median wage for Forensic Science Technicians in San Diego County was $77,842 annually, or $37.42 hourly.
 The median is the point at which half of the workers earn more and half earn less.